 Touch the button for the desired flow switch input.
 MB IN 3 and MB IN 4 are located inside the NexSysTM Control System enclosure.
 NDIGI 3 and NDIGI 4 are located on the optional Digital Input Node.

-NOTE: All relays MUST be tied to a flow switch input and programming cannot continue until both a sensor input and a flow switch input are selected for each relay.
+NOTE: All relays MUST be tied to a flow switch input and programming cannot continue until a flow switch input is selected for the relay.